 Complicating any chance at recourse for workers with MSDs is the ambiguous nature of injuries, both medically and legally.

-Many workers are told to go back to work and are barred from reporting injuries, as managers want to keep OSHA injury reports low, a recent Government Accountability Office report noted.
-Injured workers that spoke to Harvest Public Media say they have stayed on the line because of a lack of sick leave or for fear of losing their jobs.
+Many workers are told to go back to work and are barred from reporting injuries, as managers want to keep OSHA injury reports low, according to a recent Government Accountability Office.
+Injured workers say they stayed on the line because of a lack of sick leave or for fear of losing their jobs.

-Those who file and are denied a workers’ compensation claim for “cumulative trauma” sometimes seek an attorney like Britton Morrell of Greeley, Colorado.
+Britton Morrell, an attorney in Greeley, Color., represents workers who file and are denied a workers' compensation claim for "cumulative trauma."

-The claims are hard to prove, Morrell says, because a worker must apply a checklist of risk factors.
+The claims are hard to prove, he says, because a worker must apply a checklist of risk factors.
 How many repetitive motions are required on the job?
-Is the use of force involved?
 Does the worker hold his extremities at an awkward posture?
 Is there a vibratory mechanism attached to the job?
-Does the worker experience extreme cold in the plant?

-“If we can get those five things as close to the way before injury that’s how I personally describe improvement,” he says.
-“At some point for serious injuries there’s an acknowledgement, we’re never going to get these things back to the way they were before.”
+"At some point for serious injuries there's an acknowledgement: We're never going to get these things back to the way they were before," Morrell says.

 'Why don't they care about their people?'